reach-sh/reach-lang/docs/md/tut.md

 In normal programming languages, such a circumstance would be implemented with a `while` loop, which is exactly what we'll do in Reach.
 However, `while` loops in Reach require extra care, as discussed in [the guide on loops in Reach](##guide-loop-invs), so we'll take it slow.

-In the rest of a Reach program, all identifier bindings are static and unchangable, but if this were the case throughout all of Reach, then `while` loops would either never start or never terminate, because the loop condition would never change.
+In the rest of a Reach program, all identifier bindings are static and unchangeable, but if this were the case throughout all of Reach, then `while` loops would either never start or never terminate, because the loop condition would never change.
 So, a `while` loop in Reach can introduce a variable binding.

 Next, because of Reach's [automatic verification](##guide-assert) engine, we must be able to make a statement about what properties of the program are invariant before and after a `while` loop body's execution, a so-called ["loop invariant"](##guide-loop-invs).